Grant program managers understand the deep connection funders have to helping them achieve their mission.

 Funders are drawn to support and invest in the mission of your organisation.
 They want to make an impact, to do good for the community and the environment.
 Right sized measures provide transparent data not only supporting accountability and compliance, they underpin the confidence that builds a strong, successful and enduring relationship.

-The NSW Office of Emergency Management utilises Enquire to manage their competitive grants program using both the Management Portal and the Client Portal to seamlessly connect grant applications through external assessors, to contract award and acquittal processes.
+Resilience NSW utilises Enquire to manage their competitive grants program using both the Management Portal and the Client Portal to seamlessly connect grant applications through external assessors, to contract award and acquittal processes.

 Wine Australia supports a prosperous Australian grape and wine community.
 Enquire provides Wine Australia with a grants management system that supports online applications and assessment.